Lilith-In-Starlight/improved-templ8.py/readme.md

 It's currently being made, so I don't expect this to be functional or fully usable.
 And the code is bad.
 It will probably remain bad, but I'll try to make it okay over time.

+## Installing
+Simply run `pip install templ8` and make sure that the scripts directory of your python install scheme is in path.

 ## Roadmap
 *Or, i try to pretend i have an organized plan for this project (i dont)*